Middle Fork of the Salmon River - Idaho

 Guides: Licensed and experienced guides offer patient fly-casting instruction for the novice and helpful tips for the more experienced angler.

-Fishing Equipment: Fishing packages include the use of all fishing gear; Orvis fly rods and reels and all flies.
+Fishing Equipment: Fishing packages include the use of all fishing gear; Orvis fly rods, reels, and all flies.
 If you have a favorite rod and reel, please feel free to bring it along.

 Idaho Fishing License: is not included in the package.